{targets}

 You can of course have multiple files in R/; tar_source() will source them all

-3. Run use_targets() and edit _targets.R accordingly, so that I list the data file as a target and clean_data as the output of the cleaning function.
+{targets}R/.use_targets() and edit _targets.R accordingly, so that I list the data file as a target and clean_data as the output of the cleaning function.tar_make().tar_load(clean_data) so that I can work on the next step of my workflow.Tip

 I usually include library(targets) in my project .Rprofile so that I can always call tar_load() on the fly